asanso/Endomorphisms-for-Faster-Cryptography-on-Elliptic-Curves-of-Moderate-CM-Discriminants/README.md

 GLV based on ϕ:                   6.384ms (38% faster)
 ```

-**N.B.** The benchmarks are averaged over 1000 instances of the routine.
-Besides, the endomorphism $\phi$ is not evaluated via (the homogeneous version of) Horner's scheme as proposed in the paper https://eprint.iacr.org/2024/1985, but more elementarily.
-Therefore, (GLV based on) $\phi$ is even faster when implemented more properly.

 ## How to Interpret Results

 The benchmark results provide valuable insights into the efficiency of scalar multiplication optimizations.
 Below are guidelines to help interpret the results: